osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get or Create Type`

 Creates the specified type.
-If a type with a matching identifier already exists, The Data Store compares the existing type with the type that was sent.
+If a type with a matching identifier already exists, SDS compares the existing type with the type that was sent.

 If the types are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the type may be retrieved using a Get function.

 If the types do not match, a ``Conflict`` (409) error is returned.
+Note that a ``Conflict`` (409) error will also be returned if the type contains reference to any existing type, but the referenced type definition in the body does not match the existing type.
+You may reference an existing type without including the reference type definition in the body by using only the Ids.
+For further details about type referencing please see: [Type Reusability](#Type Reusability).

 For a matching type (``Found``), clients that are capable of performing a redirect that includes the authorization header can automatically redirect to retrieve the type.
 However, most clients,